opyate/cpr/README.md

 # Usage

-To start with a fresh index (e.g. in case the CSV or schema changes), simply delete the directory `index_dir`.
+To start with a fresh index (e.g. in case the CSV or schema changes), simply delete the directory `indexdir`.

 Run with